Foam Transducer Stabilizing Pads

 Jennifer Krispi is an experienced labor and delivery nurse and childbirth educator.
 As a nurse, Jennifer understands the clinical importance of external fetal heart monitoring (EFM).
 She also realized that EFM could be performed so much more effectively if the transducers were better fitted to the patient.

 After a long and challenging labor, The-Addition was born.
 Two little foam pads that can do so much for so little.
-When attached to existing transducers, early testing has found that EFM tracings are improved.

 The-addition pads reduce adjustment time and is cost effective!